abhishekarya1/Hash-Define-myNotes/content/data/broker/kafka.md

 **Messages** are just bytes of information to Kafka and its agnostic to their meaning.
 There is a component **Key** (numeric hash) that can be appended to a message which can then be used to manually decide the partition the message goes to using modulo operation i.e. `key_hash % N` where `N` is the number of partitions in the topic the message is destined to.
 The producer tries to uniformly distribute messages among all partitions.

 **Schema** is another optional metadata put in the message sometimes.
-It indicates what kind of data the message contains (i.e. JSON or XML etc) to the consumer.
-This schema can be stored as Kafka Headers or we can dedicate specific topics for specific message types.
+It indicates what kind of data the message contains (i.e.String, JSON, or XML etc).
+This schema metadata can be stored in Kafka Headers or we can dedicate specific topics for specific message types.

 **Offset**: for each consumer Kafka tracks messages already processed by it using an integral number called _offset_ and it maintain its current count so that it can resume from that point in the future if processing fails.